jerryjazzz/DeCOR/README.md

       learned and has been tested thorougly.
 Basic idea is to insert text, search for a "concept" (ex. find all foods in these reviews, or find all diseases from these EMRs, or find all turkish cities in this article) and the algorithm will output the results.
+      • For Yelp, we can easily produce BEST, WORST and TRENDING dishes for each restaurant.

 # Problem with Yelp: